mlpce/tosbindl/README.md

 The GEMDOS functions are published through a global table 'gemdos'

 ### gemdos.Cconin ()
   Cconin.
-Read a character from GEMDOS handle 0 (normally the keyboard) and echo.
+Read a character from GEMDOS handle 0 (e.g. keyboard) and echo.
-  This function returns three values.
-Value one is always valid, value two when the handle is attached to the keyboard, and value three when the handle is attached to the keyboard and conterm is set (see SuperPeek/SuperPoke).

   ```
   Results